Car Classes & Rules

 5. 1/24th Group 12

 We also run hard bodied Scalextric type cars on the Wednesday after the 1/24th Group 12 class, we clean the track surface beforehand.
 We also run a rally evening on the Wednesday after the 1/32nd Saloon class using our three portable rally tracks and, time permitting, a rally stage on the Xbox setup.
+Please see the club calendar for dates.

 RULES

-Formula 1
+1/32 Formula 1

 1. All cars must have a driver securely fixed, and consisting of a minimum of head, shoulders, arms and top segment of the steering wheel joining the hands.
 None of these items may be just painted on.